Kidev/TCOAALCreatorTool/README.md

 5. Move the layer to different positions for each keyframe
 6. Export as GIF to see the animation

+### Adding Audio to Compositions

+1. In the gallery, switch to the **Audio** tab
+2. Select a sound effect or music track
+3. Click to add it as an audio keyframe
+4. Adjust the **Time** to set when it plays
+5. Change **Speed** to alter playback rate (0.5x - 2.0x)
+6. Add multiple audio keyframes for complex soundscapes
+7. Use the visibility toggle to mute/unmute the audio track

 ### Converting Layers to Keyframes

 1. Add multiple layers with different assets